sburns/pycon-2015-compendium/README.md

 # PyCon 2015 Compendium

 Just because I wanted a list of all the talks with links where possible to the videos.

-Still a work-in-progress: notably need to add Sunday :)
+I originally was going to compile twitter handles too but google is your friend :)

 ## Friday